 Secondary Functions: Participates and provides input on various Association-wide activities which may include:

-- Actively contributing to efforts to achieve donor growth goal of 100K by 2020.
+- Actively contributing to efforts to achieve donor growth goal.

 - Providing on-site event support for Board and Leadership Council Meetings.

 - Participation on internal event and task committees.

 - Participation in Association events including, but not limited to, All-Aggie Grad Party, Ring Delivery, Reunions, Distinguished Alumni Gala and Game Day events, as needed.